01 of 08

 One of the most important things to remember when double knitting is that both yarns have to move when making a stitch.
 If you leave a yarn at the back when you are purling a stitch, that yarn will leave a strand that carries over the front of the knitting on that side of the work.

 Hold both strands of yarn as you work each stitch, as shown in the picture.
-It sounds difficult but really after the first row or so it will feel comfortable to hold tension on both threads and knit or purl with whichever color is needed.Continue to 4 of 8 below.
+It sounds difficult but after the first row or so it will get easier to hold tension on both threads and knit or purl with whichever color is needed.Continue to 4 of 8 below.

 04 of 08